nadakojovic/ProximityIndexMethod/README.md

 ## Overview
-This document describes the method for calculating the Proximity Index (PI), a measure quantifying divergence in visual exploration in .
-It compares gaze data between a referent group and a comparison group, applicable in various research contexts.
+This document describes the method for calculating the Proximity Index (PI), a measure quantifying divergence in visual exploration in a data-driven manner.
+The method compares gaze patterns between a referent group and a comparison group, applicable in various research contexts.

 ## Method Description

-### Reference Gaze Pattern Generation
-- Generate referent gaze patterns using a probability density estimation function on the gaze data of the referent group.
-- These patterns serve as a benchmark for comparison.
+- The method first generates referent gaze patterns using a probability density estimation function () on the gaze data of the referent group.
+These referent patterns serve as a benchmark for comparison.
+It then calculates the PI for each gaze data frame for individuals in the comparison group.
+PI values are scaled from 0 to 1, where lower values indicate higher divergence.

-### Proximity Index Calculation
-- Calculate the PI for each gaze data frame for individuals in the comparison group.
-- Compare gaze data points to the referent distribution for each frame.
-- Scale PI values from 0 to 1, where lower values indicate higher divergence.

 ## Requirements
 - Matlab (any release)

 ## Input Data Format
   The function requires a 3D array input with the following dimensions: Gaze Coordinates (2D) X Number of Frames X Number of Subjects

 ## References